Utwo/brefsh-terraform/README.md

 ## Appy terraform

 First copy the archive **latest.zip** generated earlier in the root of this repository.
+Then apply the terraform manifests.

 ```
 $ terraform apply
 ```

+Finally, terraform should create the same resources that serverless framework would have created.